 Sambar is one of the main dishes of South India.
 Sambar is prepared in many regional styles and this sambar is of palakkad style a district in Kerala.
 In this sambar dish I am using sambar masala which is prepared by roasting the spices along with grated coconut.

 Sambar is a blend of cooked vegetable with sambar masala.
 It is a tasty and aromatic dish.
-In Kerala it is the main dish for Vishu and Oman sadhya and also other important occasions.
+In Kerala it is the main dish for Vishu and Onam sadhya and also other important occasions.

 Tovar dal 1 cup

 Salt to taste

 - Wash and cook the dal with enough water in the pressure cooker.

 - Peel and wash the vegetables and chop them 1 inch length wise or in the same size.

 - In a bowl add all the chopped vegetables and green chilies with enough water, turmeric powder and salt and cook the vegetables.